By Michael Luchies and Carin Weiss Krolikowski of Kahuna Accounting.

 2. The complexities of trust accounting

 When a trust liability account doesn’t match what’s stated in an attorney’s books, this is a sign of shoddy bookkeeping, illegal activity, or both.
 This is a big red flag for the IRS.
 Auditors are going to look at the balance sheet, trust bank account, and client liability account to make sure they balance.
 If they don’t, you’re at a very high risk of being audited and potentially disbarred.
-Learn how Clio’s new Trust Request feature can help you avoid common trust accounting mistakes.
+Learn how Clio’s Trust Accounting Software can help you avoid common trust accounting mistakes.

 3. Excessive deductions